Foppygames/sword-of-the-orc-king/README.md

 # Sword of the Orc King

-Sword of the Orc King is a roguelike adventure game under development.
+Sword of the Orc King is a work-in-progress roguelike adventure game.
 A development log is maintained on Game Jolt:

 https://gamejolt.com/games/sword-of-the-orc-king/458817